paulegradie/Sailfish/README.md

  - The test adapter should also be able to retrieve the last set of results.

+# Example output

+For an example of execution outputs, have a look at the [Console App demo project readme](./source/AsAConsoleApp/README.md), where performance results and statistical analyses are presented.

 # RoadMap

-While Sailfish is ready for basic usage given the features outlinea above, there are few outstanding things to complete before Sailfish is v1 complete.
+While Sailfish is ready for basic usage given the features outlined above, there are few outstanding things to complete before Sailfish is v1 complete.

  - Complexity estimation